JuliaPluto/HypertextLiteral.jl/README.md

 > ([@mbostock][@mbostock]).
 You can read more about it
 > [here][observablehq].

-This package provides a string literal macro, `htl` which builds an `HTML` object from a string template using Julia's interpolation syntax.
+This package provides a Julia string literal macro, `htl`, that builds an `HTML` object from a string template using Julia's interpolation syntax.
+We use Julia's parser to generate an Abstract Syntax Tree (AST), and then convert this tree to add variable escaping that takes into account the hypertext context.
+Since this is somewhat challenging, we only support a subset of interpolation patterns where intent is clear.
-This works by using Julia's parser to generate an Abstract Syntax Tree (AST).
-As hypertext fragments are discovered in a string expression, an escaping context is tracked.
-Then, interpolation patterns discovered in the AST are converted to use the correct form of escaping based upon the hypertext's context.

-After installing this Julia package, you could use it.

-    using HypertextLiteral

 ## Introduction

 The Julia ecosystem provides an `HTML` object type as part of its built-in documentation package.
-This enables us to work with a string knowing it is intended to be syntactically valid hypertext.
+This lets us indicate that a given value is intended to be syntactically correct hypertext.

     html"<span>Hello World!</span>"
     #-> HTML{String}("<span>Hello World!</span>")